Hopethisisnttaken/car_choice_app/README.md

 # car_choice_app
-App designed to choose car based on ads
+CRAPP is a car choice app designed to help costumers choose the right ad for them, based on various factors